Abstract

 In order to test the simplified methods, five identical model rockets were built except with varying fin heights.
 Reducing the fin height moves the CP forward.
 The CG and the CP (using four methods) were measured for the five rockets.
 In addition, the Swing Test was performed.
 Each method predicted a different degree of stability for each rocket.
-After noting what the methods predicted, each of the rockets was launched multiple times to see which ones were stable and which were not.
-The actual stability of the rockets, based on observing the launches, was compared to the predicted stability of the different methods.

 For all five of the rockets, the launches tended to be more stable than the methods predicted.